-Section 40 Statute of Limitations
+§ 1-40 Statute of Limitations

-- (A) A prosecution for any homicide, any conspiracy to commit homicide that results in the death of a person, or an offense involving the sexual or physical abuse of a child under the age of 18, may be commenced at any time. - (B) Except as otherwise expressly provided by law, no person shall be prosecuted, tried, or punished for any felony offense, not capital, unless the prosecution is instituted within seven years of the commission of the offense. - (C) Except as otherwise provided in this section, prosecutions for other offenses must be commenced within the following periods after actual discovery by the Tribe having jurisdiction of the offense or discovery by the tribe that should have occurred with the exercise of reasonable diligence, whichever first occurs: - (1) For a misdemeanor, one year. - (2) For a petty offense, six months. - (D) The time limitations do not include time spent outside of the jurisdiction of the Pascua Yaqui Tribal Court for the purpose of avoiding prosecution.
+- (A) A prosecution for any homicide, any conspiracy to commit homicide that results in the death of a person, or an offense involving the sexual or physical abuse, or kidnaping, of a child under the age of 18, may be commenced at any time. - (B) Except as otherwise expressly provided by law, no person shall be prosecuted, tried, or punished for any felony offense, not capital, unless the prosecution is instituted within seven years of the commission of the offense. - (C) Except as otherwise provided in this section, prosecutions for other offenses must be commenced within the following periods after actual discovery by the Tribe having jurisdiction of the offense or discovery by the tribe that should have occurred with the exercise of reasonable diligence, whichever first occurs:

+- (1) For a misdemeanor, one year. - (2) For a petty offense, six months. - (D) The time limitations does not include time spent outside of the jurisdiction of the Pascua Yaqui Tribal Court for the purpose of avoiding prosecution.
 The burden of proving the reason for absence from jurisdiction shall be upon the accused. - (E) If a prosecution commences before the period of limitation has expired AND is dismissed for any reason, a new prosecution may be commenced within six months after the dismissal becomes final even if the period of limitation has expired at the time of the dismissal or will expire within six months of the dismissal.

-Section 50 Statutory Construction
+§ 1-50 Statutory Construction

-- (A) If proof of a certain culpable mental state is required to establish commission of any particular offense, then proof of that required culpable mental state shall apply to each element unless otherwise clearly stated. - (B) If proof of a certain culpable mental state is not required to establish commission of any particular offense, then the offense is one of strict liability.
-If the offense is one of strict liability, proof of any culpable mental state will suffice to establish criminal responsibility.
-The exception to strict liability is if the proscribed conduct, by definition, involves a culpable mental state. - (C) If criminal negligence is sufficient to establish an element of the offense, then criminal negligence is also established if the person acts intentionally, knowingly, or recklessly.
-If recklessness is sufficient to establish an element, then recklessness is also established if the person acted intentionally or knowingly.
-A person's intentional action is sufficient to establish that the person acted knowingly.
+- (A) If a statute defining an offense prescribes a culpable mental state that is sufficient for commission of the offense without distinguishing among the elements of such offense, the prescribed mental state shall apply to each such element unless a contrary legislative purpose plainly appears. - (B) If a statute defining an offense does not expressly prescribe a culpable mental state that is sufficient for commission of the offense, no culpable mental state is required for the commission of such offense, and the offense is one of strict liability unless the proscribed conduct necessarily involves a culpable mental state.
+If the offense is one of strict liability, proof of a culpable mental state will also suffice to establish criminal responsibility. - (C) If a statute provides that criminal negligence suffices to establish an element of an offense, that element also is established if a person acts intentionally, knowingly or recklessly.
+If acting recklessly suffices to establish an element, that element also is established if a person acts intentionally or knowingly.
+If acting knowingly suffices to establish an element, that element is also established if a person acts intentionally.